princeofdream/picocom/doc/ppcom.1.md

   are discarded (flushed).
 Then the serial port is reset to it's original settings, and the modem-control lines are cleared signaling a modem reset, subject to the **--noreset** and the **--hangup** options.
-After that picocom exits with a success status.
+After that ppcom exits with a success status.

 - The quit command is seen in the standard input.
 That is, the escape character is seen (default **C-a**), followed by the quit command